The primary goal of distance education is to offer available, accessible, and affordable courses for transfer and career programs for students.

 Using any computer or information technology resource of Northeast Alabama Community College signifies that the user agrees to comply with the following NACC policies:

 Notice to out-of-state students: NACC has been approved to participate in the National Council for State Authorization Reciprocity Agreements.
 If your address changes, please notify the Admissions Office.
-Students not located in Alabama and taking courses in a program leading to specific professional licenses or certifications required for employment will need to review the NC-SARA Licensure Disclosure.
+Students not located in Alabama and taking courses in a program leading to specific professional licenses or certifications required for employment will need to review NACC's Licensure Disclosure.
 Out-of-state students taking distance education courses who wish to file a complaint should first follow NACC's complaint policy found in the Catalog & Student Handbook, then the SARA complaint process found at ACHE Student Complaints.
 More information can be found at NC-SARA Student Complaints.

 Alumni & Giving